Proficiency Demonstration for Online LTC Students

 B. Five (5) shots fired in 15 seconds.

 The LTC instructor administering the qualification will let you know what it is your shooting before each command of fire.
-You do not have to remember this.
+You do not have to memorize the above course of fire.